NEAL CONAN, Host:

 From NPR News in Washington, D.C., I'm Neal Conan, and this is TALK OF THE NATION.
 After an election they say was rigged, protestors camped out in the central square in Minsk, the capital of Belarus.
 Opposition leader Alexander Milinkevich.

-Mr. ALEXANDER MILINKEVICH (Opposition Leader, Belarus): (Through Translator) It's already perfectly clear there has to be another round of voting.
+ALEXANDER MILINKEVICH: (Through Translator) It's already perfectly clear there has to be another round of voting.
 Not the kind we had.
 It has to be a real election next time.

 CONAN: But it's not yet clear whether the movement will catch fire or fade away.
 The future of the last dictatorship in Europe.